Skip to Content

 Bangkok Backstreet Food Tasting Tour

-As of March 2019, this tour costs USD 59 per person inclusive of food and drinks.
+This street food tour takes you through the back alleys of Bangkok’s Chinatown.
+As of March 2019, the tour costs USD 59 per person inclusive of food and drinks.
 You can book it on A Chef’s Tour or Get Your Guide.
 Here’s what you can expect when you take this tour (as stated on A Chef’s Tour):

 • 4-hour guided walk through the backstreets of Yaowarat (Bangkok’s Chinatown)